ssbsukirat/medicine/Immune, inflammatory, rheumatological/SLE.md

 - Renal biopsy in all SLE patients suspected of nephritis
 - Class III and IV have microscopic hematuria and proteinuria >500mg, 50% have nephrotic
 - Lupus DPGN -- 20% have ESRD or death in 10 years
+- 20% of SLE patients with proteinuria (usually nephrotic) have membranous glomerular changes without proliferative changes on renal biopsy -- better outcome than DPGN
+- ongoing disease, with flares requiring re- treatment or increased treatment
+## Neurological
+- asking first whether the symptoms result from SLE or another condition (such as infection in immunosuppressed individuals or side effects of therapies)
+- If symptoms are related to SLE, it should be determined whether they are caused by a diffuse process (requiring immunosuppression) or vascular occlusive disease (requiring anticoagulation)
+- M/c is cognitive dysfunction